ninckblokje/csheet/README.md

 This is a small app written in Go (my first Go app) for reading code cheat sheets from a Markdown document.

 It expects the file `csheet.md` to be in the users home directory.
+Or optionally it is possible to specify which file should be used.

 Cheat sheets follow the following structuur:

 `````markdown
 # csheet